 If you want to see how to make coconut whipped cream, check out this post for mini berry tarts with coconut whip.
 I highly recommend using full fat coconut milk for the whipped cream, you can also buy coconut whipping cream which tastes and whips the best!
 Cha's is the brand I use all the time.

 This strawberry rhubarb paleo galette will taste best when served hot and fresh.
 But you can also easily reheat it in the oven too, at 350 for about 15 minutes, until hot.
 It will keep in the fridge for a few days, in a sealed container, or freeze them for longer.
 To heat from frozen, place in the oven at 350 and bake for about 20 minutes, until hot.

 If you make this strawberry rhubarb galette recipe, please let me know by tagging me on Instagram.
 Or you could leave a rating and/or review below!
 It truly means so much to me when I hear from you.

-This gluten free galette crust is super light and flaky and so delicious with in season strawberries and rhubarb.
+This strawberry rhubarb paleo galette is super light and flaky and so delicious with coconut whipped cream on top.

 This recipe will make about 4 to 5 mini galettes.
 I got 4 mini galettes from this recipe.

 And I’m so grateful you’re here!
 Have a look around at some of my favourite recipes and stay a while.

 Grab your FREE eBook with ten delicious dinner recipes made in one pot!